- Canada has ranked 2nd on the Global Cleantech Innovation Index 2023, behind the U.S. but in front of Germany, Israel, France and the Netherlands

 Canada's Global Cleantech Leadership

-Canada's global leadership in clean technology and innovation is exemplified by the fact that 11 Canadian companies have been chosen for the Global Cleantech Innovation Index in 2021 - the second highest amount for any country named on the list.
-Note that a majority of these companies have made the GCII for many consecutive years, demonstrating an unwavering commitment to advancing clean technologies while making the world a cleaner, better place as a result.
+Canada's global leadership in clean technology and innovation is exemplified by the fact that 12 Canadian companies have been chosen for the Global Cleantech Innovation Index in 2023 - the second-highest amount for any country named on the list.
+Note that some of these Canadian companies have made the GCII multiple times, demonstrating an unwavering commitment to advancing clean technologies while making the world more environmentally friendly.

-Canadians should celebrate the ingenuity of our home-grown companies who are hard at work to make today's environment cleaner for us all through the development of the technologies of tomorrow.
-We must support any and all Canadian companies who are pushing to take climate action through continued environmental leadership while adhering to the world-class regulatory regimes our country is known for.
+Canadians should celebrate the ingenuity of our home-grown companies hard at work to make today's environment cleaner through the development of new technologies of tomorrow.
+We must support any and all Canadian companies pushing to take climate action through continued environmental leadership while adhering to the world-class regulatory regimes our country is known for.

-Canada's leadership in clean technology and innovation doesn't stop at the companies listed on the GCII 2021.
-Made-in-Canada energy companies also display global leadership on emission intensity reductions and other initiatives that have dramatically reduced their respective environmental footprints over the past several years.
-Our energy sector is the largest spender on clean technology and environmental protections in the country!
-Learn more:
+Canada's clean technology and innovation leadership doesn't stop at the companies listed on the GCII 2021.
+Made-in-Canada natural resource companies also display global leadership on emission intensity reductions and other initiatives that have dramatically reduced their respective environmental footprints over the past several years.

 Join Us Today!

-As indicated by the Global Cleantech Innovation Index 2021, Canada is world-class when it comes to clean technology and innovation and deserves recognition for such.
-We are also global leaders on environmental, social, and governance (ESG) metrics and should be a destination of choice for new investment into the world's natural resource and clean tech sectors.
+It's clear that Canada is a global leader in developing and deploying cleantech and new innovation, and we deserve recognition for such.
+We are also global leaders on environmental, social, and governance (ESG) metrics and should be a destination of choice for new investment into the world's natural resource and cleantech sectors.

 Share this page to spread the word.